mperezjigato/chomputationalchemistry/README.md

    2. The solid solution geometry builder within the HTCMS software PYIRON

-   The Statistical Mechanics of Non-Affine Lattices is a currently developed theory that underpins phenomena like rubber (entropic) non-linear elasticity operating behind the behaviour of this type of material, very well know for its anomalous phonon softening     and ferroelastic behaviour.
+   The Statistical Mechanics of Non-Affine Lattices is a currently developed theory that underpins phenomena like rubber (entropic) non-linear elasticity operating behind the behaviour of this type of material, very well known for its anomalous phonon softening and ferroelastic behaviour.

 ![](chemicalordering.gif)